LukeIreland1/trump-tweet-semantics/docs/report.md

 Random Forest classifiers operate by constructing multiple decision trees at training time, and uses mode of each individual tree to calculate a class.

 XGBoost classifier is a gradient boosting algorithm that uses proportional shrinking of leaf nodes, smart tree penalization and differentiation to improve it's understanding of each of the classes used in training.
+It uses a variety of parameters requiring optimisation to improve accuracy.

 A Multilayer Perceptron is a type of feedforward artificial neural network, consisting of an input layer, a hidden layer and an output layer.
 Each non-input node is a neuron that uses a nonlinear activation function, and uses a supervised learning technique called backpropagation for training.

 Logisitic Regression is a classifier model that uses a logistic function to model a dependent variable.
 It measures the relationship between the categorical dependent variable and one or more independent variables by estamating probabilities using a logistic function, which is the cumulative distribution function of logistic regression.

+Due to their simple effectiveness, I assume Naive Bayes, Random Forest, and Logistic Regression will perform the best to begin with, certainly in terms of speed, but with tweaking, Multilayer Perceptron and XGB should provide comparable or better accuracy.

 After coming across this article on [algorithm comparison](https://medium.com/towards-artificial-intelligence/text-classification-by-xgboost-others-a-case-study-using-bbc-news-articles-5d88e94a9f8)[^10], I found that creating a tf-idf transformer to use on the initial bag of words model massively boosts accuracy.